StarWhiz/Asus-RT-AC1200-Padavan/README.md

 ## Enabling fq_codel on startup to stop lag or bufferbloat on online games ##
-* NOTE I'm not sure of fq_codel works with the instructions below...
-If someone can confirm that it stops bufferbloats that would be nice to know.

 * Navigate to Advanced Settings > Customization > Scripts > Run After Router Started:
 * Then copy the lines from the script on this repository: https://github.com/StarWhiz/Asus-RT-AC1200-Padavan/blob/master/fq_codel%20script%20for%20Asus%20AC1200.txt

+* For the script... eth2 is my WAN interface in the example. yours might be different. you can check which interface is your wan by typing "ifconfig" when you ssh or telnet into the router.

 * After pasting in the script change WAN_UP_SPEED= and WAN_DOWN_SPEED= to be 90% of your max upload speed and 90% of your max download speed.
 Otherwise fq_codel won't work.
 * Finally press "Apply" on the bottom of the web GUI.
 * Then navigate to Advanced Settings > Administration > Settings
 * Under the "Commit NVRAM Content to Flash Memory Now:" option press the "commit button" to actually save changes.

-* eth2 is my WAN interface in this example. yours might be different. you can check which interface is your wan by typing "ifconfig" when you ssh or telnet into the router.
+* You may need to reboot the router after this.
 * Congrats now you'll never lag in games again!
 Check out www.stoplagging.com if you have a different router.
 * Credits to : /u/nicefile on reddit for linking me to: http://openrouter.info/forum/viewtopic.php?f=21&t=4605 which helped me make this guide